-The EIS will analyze the potential environmental impacts of the construction and operation of a proposed wind generation facility, including access roads, a collector substation, as well as a switchyard and transmission facilities that have previously been analyzed at the programmatic level in the Draft Environmental Impact Report/Environmental Impact Statement for the East County Substation, Tule Wind, and Energia Sierra Juarez Gen-Tie Project (DOI Control No. DES 10-62).
+The EIS will analyze the potential environmental impacts of the construction and operation of a proposed wind generation facility, including access roads, a collector substation, as well as a substation/switchyard and transmission facilities.
 The EIS will be prepared in accordance with NEPA (42 U.S.C.
-4321); the Council on Environmental Quality (CEQ) regulations (40 CFR parts 1500-1508); Department of the Interior regulations (43 CFR part 46); and the BIA NEPA Handbook (59 IAM 3-H).
+4321 et seq.); the Council on Environmental Quality (CEQ) regulations (40 CFR parts 1500-1508); Department of the Interior regulations (43 CFR part 46); and the BIA NEPA Handbook (59 IAM 3-H) and will also be compliant with the California Environmental Quality Act in accordance with Public Resources Code section 21083.7.
 A reasonable range of alternatives to the proposed action including a no-action alternative, will be analyzed in the EIS.
-The range of issues and alternatives may be expanded based on comments and information received during the scoping process.
+The range of issues and alternatives included will be based on comments and information received during the scoping process.
 This notice initiates the public scoping process to identify alternatives and relevant issues associated with the proposed project.

-Comments, including names and addresses of respondents, will be available for public review at the BIA address shown in the ADDRESSES section, during business hours, 8 a.m. to 4:30 p.m., Monday through Friday, except holidays.
+Comments, including names and addresses of respondents, will be available for public review at the BIA address shown in the ADDRESSES section of this notice, during business hours, 8 a.m. to 4:30 p.m., Monday through Friday, except holidays.
 Individual respondents may request confidentiality.
-If you wish us to withhold your name and/or address from public review or from disclosure under the Freedom of Information Act, you must state this prominently at the beginning of your written comment.
-Such requests will be honored to the extent allowed by the law.
-We will not, however, consider anonymous comments.
-All submissions from organizations or businesses, and from individuals identifying themselves as representatives or officials of organizations or businesses, will be made available for public inspection in their entirety.Start Printed Page 29263
+If a commenter wishes us to withhold commenter's name and/or address from public review or from disclosure under the Freedom of Information Act, the commenter must state this prominently at the beginning of the written comment.
+Such requests will be honored to the extent allowed by the law, however there is a possibility that the comment(s) may be made publicly available at any time.